 Key Takeaways

-- 1The EEAT Signal Stack framework: how Shorts can reinforce your channel's topical authority instead of diluting it
+- 1The EEAT Signal Stack framework: how Shorts can reinforce your channel's building brand recognition with short video instead of diluting it

 - 2Intent Gravity mapping: align your Short's topic to the search intent of a longer, ranking video to inherit its authority

-- 3Your title is not a caption — treat it as a zero-click keyword target the same way you would a blog post title
+- 3Your title is not a caption — treat it as a zero-click keyword target the same way you would use a seo checklist for blog posts title

 - 4The first 3 seconds of your Short function as a meta description — script them with your keyword in mind, not just hook value